7-fl/exceptions/README.md

 ### Unknow Message exception handling:

-I added a new clause to the bottom of the server's loop:
+I added a new clause to the bottom of the server's receive loop:

 ```erlang
         Other ->